 17.7 – 19.7 GHz band

-Heavily used historical P-PFS band with about 85000 links appear on field in this range.
+Heavily used historical P-P FS band with about 90000 links appear on field in this range.
 95% percentile of hop length indicated as “typical” is about 20 km (9.5 km for those indicated as “minimum”).

 The major utilization is for high capacity links, with a comparable usage of medium and low capacity applications.
 Most links are individually licensed, majority is allocated to fixed and mobile infrastructure.